AmeerTaweel/g-tab/README.md

 # gTab

-gTab is a tab management extinction for Google Chrome, built with `Vue.js`.
+gTab is a tab management extension for Google Chrome, built with `Vue.js`.

 ## Project setup